Open-World Assertion Checking for Smart Contracts via Game Semantics: Evaluation

-We evaluated \yult on {benchmarks} and {real-world case studies}.
-Although \yult is a general bug finder and vulnerability explorer, here we focus on reentrancy, as it is a major class of real-world exploits~\cite{pcaversaccio-reentrancy-attacks} and a good demonstration of the effectiveness of Game Semantics checkers such as \yult. \Cref{sec:future} discusses other bug classes such as access control.
+We evaluated \yult on benchmarks and real-world case studies.
+Although \yult is a general assertion reachability checker, here we focus on reentrancy, as it is a major class of real-world exploits~\cite{pcaversaccio-reentrancy-attacks} and a challenging type of vulnerabilities to detect precisely.
+In \cref{sec:beyond} we discuss the use of \yult to discover access control vulnerabilities.